ELC/elc.github.io-content/blog/2022-recursion-in-python.md

 [![Tree recursive quicksort]({static}images/recursion/recursive_quicksort-thumbnail.png){: .b-lazy width=2710 data-src=/blog/images/recursion/recursive_quicksort.png }](/blog/images/recursion/recursive_quicksort.png)

-Here the function divides the input into two parts and each recursive call is sent one of the parts.
-This strategy reduces the number of recursive calls.
+Here the function divides the input into two parts and each recursive call gets one of the parts.
+This strategy reduces the number of recursive calls by a great amount.

 ## Converting non-tree recursion into tree recursion

-Some functions that are originally linear recursive can be converted to tree recursive to reduce the depth of the recursive stack.
-This is usually easy on functions that operates on arrays.
+Some functions that are originally linear recursive can be converted into tree recursive to reduce the depth of the recursive stack.
+This is usually easy on functions that operate on arrays.

 Here is a linear recursive implementation of a function that returns the maximum value of a list: